email-markup-consortium/emailmarkup.org/src/content/sanitizer/features/html/global-attributes/id.md

 ## Recommendation

-It is highly recommended to support the `id` attribute.
+It is highly recommended for an email client to support the `id` attribute.

 The value of the `id` attribute on an element may be referenced in the values of other attributes on other elements such as the `for` and `aria-labelledby` attributes.
 Removing the `id` attribute in such cases affects the semantics of the HTML document and has negative impact on accessibility.